 These can normally be found under device setup or downloads

 Choose your preferred server location and download the file.
 You can only configure one location at a time.

 Log into your router admin dashboard by entering your IP address into your web browser.
 The default login credentials are generally “admin” for both username and password.

 Click VPN on the left-hand side of the control panel, under Advanced Settings.

-Click on Add Profile at the bottom of the control panel.
+Click on the VPN Client tab and then Add Profile at the bottom of the control panel.